ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 |

-Example 2: Provisioned performance with performance burst
+Example 2: Provisioned performance configured, performance burst enabled

 Scenario 1: Only IOPS bursts occur